Petroleum transport

 Petroleum transport is the transportation of petroleum and derivatives such as gasoline (petrol).
 Petroleum products are transported via rail cars, trucks, tanker vessels, and pipeline networks.
 The method used to move the petroleum products depends on the volume that is being moved and its destination.
-Even the modes of transportation on land such as pipeline or rail have their own strengths and weaknesses.
-One of the key differences are the costs associated with transporting petroleum though pipeline or rail.
-The biggest problems with moving petroleum products are pollution related and the chance of spillage.
+Land-based transportation modes such as pipelines and rail each have strengths and weaknesses.
+One of the key differences is the cost associated with transporting petroleum though pipeline or rail.
+The risks with moving petroleum products are pollution related and the chance of spillage.
 Petroleum oil is very hard to clean up and is very toxic to living animals and their surroundings.